Frequently asked questions about columnar storage

 with column group (each column);

-For the t4 table, a columnar index is created for each of the columns pk1, pk2, c1, and c2, and a rowstore index is also created for the combination of pk1 and pk2.
+For the t4 table, a columnstore is created for each of the pk1, pk2, c1, and c2 columns, and a rowstore is created for the (pk1, pk2) combination.

 alter system set default_table_store_format = "column";

-Similarly, you can set the default table storage format to rowstore or to both rowstore and columnar:
+Similarly, you can set the default table creation format to rowstore or both rowstore and columnstore:

-alter system set default_table_store_format = "compound"; //Both rowstore and columnar
+alter system set default_table_store_format = "compound"; // Both rowstore and columnstore

-# Set the collation to utf8mb4_bin, which can improve performance by 15%.
+# Set the collation to utf8mb4_bin to boost performance by 15%

 set global collation_connection = utf8mb4_bin;